 - Reverb 2

-Here are a few sound samples made using the output Bytebeat Shufflebox for Arduino going in to the Reverbalizer.
+Here are a few samples made using the output Bytebeat Shufflebox for Arduino fed into the Reverbalizer.

 Documentation and Links